Why KPI definition is important

 Where will the KPI data come from?

 One of the most common sources of errors comes from holding similar data in multiple places.
-If you have lots of spreadsheets holding data that is similar, but maybe slightly different in content or scope, then you have a real risk of mistakes creeping in, particularly if you have more than one person involved in producing KPI reports.
+If you have lots of spreadsheets holding data that is similar, but maybe slightly different in content or scope, then you have a real risk of mistakes creeping in.
+This is particularly true if you have more than one person involved in producing KPI reports.
 This field needs to go down to painful levels of detail.

 For example, rather than just saying ‘From the production performance spreadsheet’, you should specify the name of the server the document lives on, the folder, the precise sheet name, the tab in the spreadsheet and the column-row range.
 Your test for whether you have done this properly is whether someone who hasn’t used this data before can successfully navigate to exactly the right data by following the instructions shown under Data Sources.